 A mixture of cheesecake, Vargas, 50s, fetish, and tattoos, Lulu’s a very eloquent lady to speak to.
 She’s one of those people where a little dash of shyness adds to the slender nature of her character.
 It’s endearing.
 And charming.
 And oh so enjoyable to watch when she slips into performance mode.

-oh, and before we forget…she was also the proud winner of the Miss Pinup UK competition in 2015.
+Oh, and before we forget, Lulu was also the proud winner of the Miss Pinup UK competition in 2015.

 How long have you been singing and performing?
 And how and when did you get into burlesque?

 I’ve been singing since I was about ten years old and performing was always a hobby for me as a teenager.
 I studied music at university; we were being trained to be performers but I was always very closed off.
 I was a very awkward teenager and was a terrible dancer!
 I’ve been singing professionally for ten years as a wedding and events singer but it’s never been a full time job.
 I wanted an extra hobby where I could build on my performance skills and really challenge myself.
 I had always looked at burlesque dancers and wanted to be able to embrace my body and learn how to be comfortable in my own skin.

 So I started taking burlesque classes in 2014.
 I initially did it for body confidence and to meet new people but I honestly just fell in love with it!
 The course focused on learning the moves, finding your character, embracing your body and then creating your own routine.
 The classes finished with a public showcase in central London and once I’d performed in that show, I knew I wanted to pursue it as more than a hobby, and I’ve been performing since.

 How have the first couple of years as a burlesque performer gone?
 What have you learned so far?
 And how fun/satisfying has it been to see yourself evolve?